thanujasiva/sysc-3110-project/README.md

 1. Download and execute jar file onto any IDE.
 2. Run the game from GameView.main()
+3. The game first starts with a pop up window asking if the user wants to reload a previous game.
+    - If user presses `YES` an Input window comes up asking to input the name of the game that was saved.
+    - If user presses `CANCEL` or `NO` the VERSION window pops up.
+4. The VERSION window prompts the user to select a version of the Monopoly from a drop down menu.
+    - User can choose from `Standard`, `Shuffled` and `International` options.
-3. The game first asks for how many total players the user wants to play with, followed by a window which asks for the number of AI players the user wants.
+5. After selecting the version the game then asks for how many total players the user wants to play with, followed by a window which asks for the number of AI players the user wants.
-   * If the user fails to choose (i.e. hits cancel or closes the JOptionPane) the game will terminate.
+   - If the user fails to choose (i.e. hits cancel or closes the JOptionPane) the game will terminate.
-4. After choosing the number of players, all players will start on position GO of the board.
+7. After choosing the number of players, all players will start on position GO of the board.
-5. The user should click the dice button on the centre of the board to roll and start the game.
+8. The user should click the dice button on the centre of the board to roll and start the game.
-6. Your player will move automatically on the board as shown by the player pieces.
+9. The player moves automatically on the board as shown by the player pieces.
-   * The manual players are shown with the colour CYAN.
+   - The manual players are shown with the colour CYAN.
-   * The AI players are shown with PINK.
+   - The AI players are shown with PINK.
-7. Any player that passes GO (the starting position) collects $200.
+10. Any player that passes GO (the starting position) collects $200.
-8. The square on which the pieces land on will prompt the card frame to pop up.
+11. The square on which the pieces land on will prompt the card frame to pop up.
-9. The card prompts the user to purchase if they land on an Ownable Square.
+12. The card prompts the user to purchase if they land on an Ownable Square.
-   * The manual players have to press the `YES` button if they want to buy and the `NO` button for not buying.
+   - The manual players have to press the `YES` button if they want to buy and the `NO` button for not buying.

-10. If the player lands on a light grey tax box, the Game does not do anything for now.
+13. If the player lands on a light grey tax box, the Game does not do anything.
-11. If a player chooses to purchase an ownable square (property/railroad/utilities), the owned square gets added to their list of properties on the bottom right panel and the price amount gets deducted from their total money.
+14. If a player chooses to purchase an ownable square (property/railroad/utilities), the owned square gets added to their list of properties on the bottom right panel and the price amount gets deducted from their total money.
-12. The bottom right panel also shows the current player/AI player number along with the up to date money they have.
+15. The bottom right panel also shows the current player/AI player number along with the up to date money they have.
-13. Manual players can click on their individual properties from the bottom right panel to check the property information and buy houses/hotels on them.
+16. Manual players can click on their individual properties from the bottom right panel to check the property information or to buy houses/hotels on them.
-14. When a manual player owns all the properties of a colour set (for example, all properties of the green colour), they can buy houses on any of the properties of the colour set.
-The player can buy multiple houses during one turn.
-The player must make any House/Hotel purchases before they roll the dice.
+17. When a manual player owns all the properties of a colour set (for example, all properties of the green colour), they can buy houses on any of the properties of the colour set.
+18. Manual players must have equal number of houses on each property, of the same colour set, to buy the next house/hotel.
-15. If the current player lands on another player's square, the property card appears to let the player know they have to pay the rent.
+19. If the current player lands on another player's square, the property card pops up showing the rent amount being paid on the top bar of the card frame.
-   * After the `OK` button is pressed on the card, the rent transaction will occur, and the money will be subtracted from their account and added to the owner's  account.
+   - After the `OK` button is pressed on the card, the rent transaction will occur, and the money will be subtracted from their account and added to the owner's  account.
-   * The rent for each property is displayed on each property card.
+   - The rent for each property is displayed on each property card.
-   * The rent for property increases as the player buys more houses or hotels.
+   - The rent for property increases as the player buys more houses or hotels.
-   * The rent for utility is based on the dice rolled amount of the player who lands on it.
+   - The rent for utility is based on the dice rolled amount of the player who lands on it.
-   * The rent for railroad increases with the number of railroads owned by a player.
+   - The rent for railroad increases with the number of railroads owned by a player.
-16. Rolling doubles thrice or landing on the `Go to Jail` square will send any player to Jail
+20. Rolling doubles thrice or landing on the `Go to Jail` square will send any player to Jail.
-   * For exiting jail, a manual player gets the option to pay a $50 fine or roll doubles in the first two rounds of staying in jail.
+  - For exiting jail, a manual player gets the option to pay a $50 fine or roll doubles in the first two rounds of staying in jail.
 If it is their third round, and they still do not roll doubles, they must pay a $50 fine to exit jail.
-17. A player goes bankrupt and is automatically removed from the game if the player does not have enough money to pay the rent or the jail exit fee.
+21. A player goes bankrupt and is automatically removed from the game if the player does not have enough money to pay the rent or the jail exit fee.
-   * When a player goes bankrupt and is removed from the game, all their properties become available to purchase again.
+  - When a player goes bankrupt and is removed from the game, all their properties become available to purchase again.
-18. The game ends when there is only one player left on the board or when a user closes out of the game.
+22. The game ends when there is only one player left on the board or when a user closes out of the game.
-19. In case any player wins, a window pops up congratulating the winner.
+23. In case any player wins, a window pops up congratulating the winner.

 ## Milestone 3 Changes: